fulldecent/swift6-module-template/README.md

 ## How to Use This

 Clone or [download a release](https://github.com/fulldecent/swift-package/releases) and run the  `./configure` program.

-It will then ask you some questions and create your project for you.
-You then add more interesting features to the module and example program.
+It will ask you some questions and generate a project.

+You then add all the interesting features you want your module to have.

 ## Contributing

 See the file [`Recipe.md`](Recipe.md) for the complete steps (e.g. Open Xcode, make new project, click here, type that, ...) of how we made the template.

- - [x] Add preliminary recipe and template
- - [ ] Please help confirm this recipe works and help make it the best it can be